SimonTommerup/02805-sgai/README.md

 We extract the top 50 associated comments for each thread

 Resulting in approximately 1750 users with comments for each candidates' subreddit page.

-# Scene 8.5 or 9
+# Scene 8.5 (or 9?)
-These users are then investigated for their further activity on other subreddits to build a network based on their typical interest
+These 1750 users ...
+SIMONS ARGUMENT:...
+UDGØRE 10% som bør være repr.?

+# Scene 8.7
+We will build a network of the users based on their activity on other subreddits, attempting to capture users' interests

 # Scene 9
-All users who has commented on
+Specifically, we create a bipartite network of two distjoint sets, U of users and S of subreddits.
+A user u is linked to subreddit s, if u has one of its top 50 comments on s.
+(Forestiller mig man kunne lave en firkant eller pile fra U->users og S->electrical fraud, QAnon og Funny cats)

+In the network, users are linked if they have commented on the same subreddit (måske highlighte to røde streger der går mod electroal fraud).
+The link is assigned a weight equal to the number of subreddits they both commented on

 #### (what is the idea?,